Nightmare Stage

 The show occasionally ended with Malnar's angry message to viewers/caller "Jadnici, ugasite televizor i idite spavati!
 Idiote, zar nemaš pametnijeg posla, nego gledati televiziju u tri ujutro!
 Hajde, laku noć! Što je, bijedniče, nemaš novaca za biti vani, nego moraš mene gledati na svome malom crnobijelom televizoru?"
 (You miserable folk, turn off the TV and go to sleep!
 You idiot, don't you have a better thing to do at 3AM than watch TV?
 Come on, good night!
 What's up, you wretch, have no money to go out on a Saturday night so you must watch me on your pathetic little black-and-white TV?)

 Nightmare Stage was also the title of a column written by Malnar regularly appearing in the weekly Globus.

 In 2003 Nightmare Stage hosted Dennis Rodman who came to Zagreb solely for the program after a Croatian friend brought the show to his attention via internet streaming.
 Upon the customary taking of telephone calls, many female viewers flirted with Rodman and openly proposed him sex whereupon he readily invited them to his hotel room, giving the address on air in the studio.

 The show has also hosted many famous people from Croatia, including: Stjepan Mesić, Josip Manolić, Miroslav Tuđman, Tomislav Merčep, Boris Mikšić, Anto Kovačević, Davor Štern, Hrvoje Šarinić, Vesna Škare-Ožbolt, Slaven Letica, Žarko Puhovski, Tonino Picula, Vlatko Marković, Miroslav Blažević, Mirko Filipović, Mišo Kovač, Dino Dvornik.

 In 2004 the cast of the show starred in a feature film of the same name.

-On May 5, 2010 the most popular character Zvonimir Levačić - Ševa died at age of 67.
+On May 5, 2010 the most popular character Zvonimir Levačić - Ševa died aged 67.
 Following the death of Ševa, Nightmare Stage formally ended on June 26, 2010, after 18 years of live airing and 878 episodes.

 From 2018, part of the crew continued work in similar show named Nemoguća eMisija.